-Automated content generation for education and educational games has been one of the research problems for years since manual authoring is often time consuming and costly.
-Creation of educational games and e-learning environments is time-consuming and often requires consulting and hiring entire team of field specific experts.
-Creation of valid and appropriate content for small or under-resourced languages, like Hebrew, is even more challenging, not always applicable and requires applying new techniques and approaches.
-One of the approaches can be usage of crowdsourcing.
-User-generated content creation is a great way to use the crowd for creation and/or evaluation of educational resources for under-resourced languages.
+Automated content generation for education and educational games has posed research problems for years, since manual authoring is often costly and time-consuming.
+In many cases, the creation of educational games and e-learning environments requires consultation and hiring an entire team of field-specific experts.
+The creation of valid and appropriate content for small or under-resourced languages, such as Hebrew, is even more challenging; existing techniques are not always applicable, and new approaches may be required.
+One such approach is crowdsourcing (CS), as user-generated content creation can be an effective way to use the crowd to create and/or evaluate educational resources for under-resourced languages.

-The term crowdsourcing initiated from the integration between two words of “crowds” and “outsourcing”.
-Crowdsourcing is a new technique of gathering data or performing large scale tasks by outsourcing it to a wider public.
-Crowdsourcing is often based on the framework of collective intelligence (Lévy, 1997) and can be defined as a tool to gather collective intelligence for certain tasks.
-When applied in the right circumstances and to the right crowd, crowdsourcing can deliver considerable benefits to firms in terms of inputs into innovation (Morschheuser, et al., 2017).
-The scale of using crowdsourcing for language learning is not researched enough.
-But the consensus is that it is used much less than it should have been.
-This is a real crisis where there is tragic dissonance between the dire need and the great abundance of offline (and sometimes even online) resources, on the one hand, and the extremely limited use of the resources.
+The term crowdsourcing combines the concepts of crowd and outsourcing, and is a new technique for performing large-scale tasks, such as gathering data, by outsourcing them to a wider public.
+Crowdsourcing is often based on the framework of collective intelligence (Lévy, 1997) and can be defined as a tool for gathering collective intelligence to complete certain tasks.
+When applied in the right circumstances and to the right crowds, CS can deliver considerable benefits to firms in terms of inputs into innovation (Morschheuser et al., 2017).
+In terms of language learning, the use of CS has received little research attention, but there is a consensus that it is an underused method.
+This dissonance between the urgent need for an abundance of offline (and sometimes even online) resources, on the one hand, and the very limited use of existing resources, on the other, can be seen as a crisis.

-The role of crowdsourcing and its potential in language education is investigated in enetCollect (European Network for the Combination of Language Learning and Crowdsourcing Techniques) COST action.
-The action addresses the major European challenge of fostering language skills of all citizens regardless of their diversified social, educational, and linguistic backgrounds.
-Its focus is to enhance the production of learning material by crowdsourcing in order to cope with both the possible increase for learning foreign/second language due to migration, business and tourism, and the demand for more accessible materials in many languages that are of interests to various learners.
-This article presents a crowdsourced autonomous gamified educational software system, called CREDE (Crowdsourced Edutainment Environment), for learning how to read in Hebrew.
-The system is based on CREDE Paradigm, explained later.
-The first CREDE system was designed as a part of enetCollect COST action (Zviel Girshin & Raskin, 2019) to show that it is possible to build a GBL autonomous educational system for learning how to read in which content is created by the crowd.
-CREDE uses crowdsourcing approach for collecting and rating language learning educational materials.
+The role of CS and its potential in language education has been investigated by enetCollect (the European Network for the Combination of Language Learning and Crowdsourcing Techniques), a large European network project funded as a COST action.
+The action addresses the pan-European challenge of fostering the language skills of all citizens regardless of their social, educational, and linguistic backgrounds.
+Its focus is to use CS to enhance the production of learning material to cope with both the increase in demand for learning a second language (for migration, business, and tourism purposes) and the demand for more accessible materials in the many languages that are of interest to learners.
+This article presents a crowdsourced autonomous gamified educational software system for learning to read in Hebrew, which is a Crowdsourced Edutainment Environment (CREDE) and is based on the CREDE paradigm, which will be explained below.
+CREDE uses a CS approach to collect and rate educational materials for language learning.
+The first CREDE system was designed as part of the enetCollect COST action (Zviel Girshin & Raskin, 2019) to show that it is possible to build a GBL autonomous educational system for learning to read, where content is created by the crowd, rather than a single developer.

-We argue that COVID-19 educational trial on an unprecedented scale proved the immense limitations of educational technologies that were available (Dhawan, 2020; Selwyn, et al., 2020; Teräs, et al., 2020; Doyumgaç, Tanhan, & Kiymaz, 2021).
-It proves the edTech gap, especially of lack of educational materials, deficiencies in resourcing and methods customized to the individual student to make him motivated and successful.
-There is the need for a more pedagogy-based new model.
-We present here one important aspect of this model – individualized crowdsourcing.
-Although it sounds like an oxymoron, we report here both the model and its successful application.
+We argue that the COVID-19 pandemic, which enabled an educational trial on an unprecedented scale, demonstrated the serious limitations of the educational technologies that were available (Dhawan, 2020; Selwyn et al., 2020; Teräs et al., 2020; Doyumgaç, Tanhan, & Kiymaz, 2021).
+This trial provided clear evidence of the EdTech gap, especially in terms of lack of educational materials, deficiencies in resourcing, and a lack of methods customized to individual students to make them motivated and successful.
+There is thus a need for a new model that is pedagogy-based, and we here present one important aspect of such a model: individualized crowdsourcing.
+Despite the oxymoronic appearance of the term, in this paper, we report on a successful application of an individualized CS model.